servo/servo.org/_posts/2025-06-03-this-month-in-servo.md

 All embedders will receive default styling and interactivity for elements like inputs and media elements (@webbeef, #36803), which reduces the amount of configuration required when embedding the engine.

-Any provided system light/dark theme will be propagated to any document loaded inside of a WebView (@mrobinson, #37132).
+Any provided system light/dark theme will be propagated to all documents loaded inside of a WebView (@mrobinson, #37132).

 Servo's developer tools integration now highlights elements in the layout inspector (@simonwuelker, #35822), as well as displays `DocumentType` nodes correctly (@simonwuelker, #36787).